Reform of the United Nations Security Council: India

+As part of the G4 nations, India is supported by Brazil, Germany, and Japan for the permanent seat.
+Many other countries explicitly and openly support India for UNSC permanent seat.
+As a whole, the African Union also supports India's candidacy for permanent member of the UNSC.

 Japan

 Japan, which joined the UN in 1956, is the third-largest contributor to the UN's regular budget.
 Its payments had surpassed the sum of those of the United Kingdom, France, China and Russia combined for nearly two decades before 2010.
 Japan has been one of the largest Official development assistance donor countries.
 Thus, Japan, along with India, are considered the most likely candidates for two of the new permanent seats.
 China has stated that it was ready to support India's move for a permanent seat on the UNSC if India did not associate its bid with Japan, which has a strained relationship with China.
 This may be contrary to the Indian stand since Japan and India are both members of the G4 and support each other's candidature.
 Japan has been elected to the Security Council for eleven terms as a non-permanent member.

 While U.S. Secretary of State, Condoleezza Rice, speaking at Sophia University in Tokyo, said, "Japan has earned its honorable place among the nations of the world by its own effort and its own character.
 That's why the United States unambiguously supports a permanent seat for Japan on the United Nations Security Council."
 Her predecessor, Colin Powell, had objected to Japanese permanent membership because Article 9 of the Japanese Constitution forbids the country from going to war unless in self-defence.
 In May 2022, US president Joe Biden stated in a meeting with prime minister Fumio Kishida that “the United States will support Japan becoming a permanent member of a reformed security council”.

 Some other Asian nations have expressed support for Japan's application, including Mongolia, Thailand, Cambodia, Indonesia, Malaysia, Singapore, Bangladesh, the Philippines, and Vietnam—all major recipients of loan and/or foreign investment from Japan.
 The other G4 countries—Germany, Brazil, and India, who are also bidding for Security Council seats—along with France and the United Kingdom, also back Japan's bid.
 Australia, the Cook Islands, the Federated States of Micronesia, Fiji, Kiribati, the Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, the Solomon Islands, Tonga, Tuvalu, and Vanuatu support Japan since Japan agreed to increase financial aid to the region.
-However, much opposition come from its East Asian neighbors such as South Korea and China due to Japan's reluctance to accept its militant past.
+However, much opposition come from its East Asian neighbor South Korea and China due to Japan's reluctance to accept its militant past.